augursem/wordler/README.md

 Similar to the `TreeMapDictionary` class, with the addition of having each word ending node linked to a Word object so that definitions and parts of speech can be stored.

 ## Filtering
-Filtering is currently only implemented for `Dictionary` classes that extend the `HashMapDictioanry` class, namely:
+Filtering is currently only implemented for `Dictionary` classes that extend the `HashMapDictionary` class, namely:
- - `HashM<apDictionary`
+ - `HashMapDictionary`
  - `TreeMapDictionary`
  - `TreeMapLanguageDictionary`